ito-soft-design/ladder_drive/README.md

 The escalator is a simple abstract ladder for PLC (Programmable Logic Controller).

-My aim is to design runable same ladder source or binary on any PLC and prepare full stack tools.
+My aim is to design runnable abstraction ladder which is running on any PLC with same ladder source or binary and prepare full stack tools.